Lcarera/codingChallengeMetaLabs/README.md

 The employee data is stored in a JSON file which is located at `src/assets/employees.json`.
 To open the JSON server, follow these steps:

 1. Navigate to the root directory of the project in the terminal.
-2. Start the JSON server using the following command:
+2. Start the JSON server using the following command: npm run json:server
 3. Open a web browser and go to `http://localhost:3000/employees` to view the employee data in JSON format.

 That's it!
 You should now be able to run the app and view the employee data in JSON format.
 If you have any questions or issues, feel free to reach out to us.
 Thank you for using our Workforce Wizard app! 😄